 Here’s a perfect time for an easy-listening, reflective instrumental called Theme From the Cider House Rules [a cool movie, by the way] by Soundtrack and Theme Orchestra …

 Earle Woodworth, our assistant coach, and number-two driver, was the first Speed Demon to cross over.

-Story time: It was late June 1986 and sweltering hot in Campbellton.
-Things were heating up in more ways than one … the city was buzzing because scores of Speed Demons — grown men now — were back home for their first reunion.
+Story time: It was late June 1986 and sweltering hot in Campbellton, and things were heating up in more ways than one.
+The city was buzzing because scores of Speed Demons — grown men now — were back home for their first reunion.

 A full-page write-up in the Tribune revealed the boys were back in town.

-Earle was in town too, but he couldn’t make it to our big bash.
+Earle was in town too, but he couldn’t make it to our bash.
 In fact, he couldn’t make it out of bed.
 Suffering from the advanced stages of dementia, Earle was alone in a quiet hospital room in a sometimes not so quiet ward where the main door was locked to keep people like him from ‘escaping.’

 No one wanted to talk about it, but the most senior Speed Demon was doing his final lap.

-For a man suffering from dementia, it was incredible what Earle remembered.
-He rattled off the name of just about every Speed Demon … then went on about their strengths.
+For a man suffering from dementia, it was incredible what Earle could recall.
+He rattled off the name of just about every Speed Demon — then went on about their strengths.
 “Danny Edmunds,” he said, cocking his head to one side and pausing to make a point, “… what a scrapper!!
 Man, he was good along the boards!
 That Eddie Black was tough … and Arty Stewart, gosh, he could sure foot-handle …”

 On and on Earle went.
-He wouldn’t stop talking; okay by me.
-I had all the time in the world.
-He didn’t.
+He wouldn’t stop talking.
+That was okay by me; I had all the time in the world.
+Earle didn’t.

 Earle talked a lot about the old days.
 When Earle got tried he simply closed his eyes and drifted off to sleep.
 For a brief moment, I thought he was in training for a job in the Canadian Senate.
-Again, no big deal.
+Again, it was no big deal.
 I was in no rush.